Chicago to Las Vegas drive: Road trip Chicago – Yellowstone National Park – Las Vegas

 To visit Grand Teton National Park, we stayed at Stagecoach Motor Inn in Dubois.
 We drove up there after another full day in Yellowstone.
 This hotel was not so bad to discover Grand Teton.

 When we were there early Autumn, we already had some snow.
-We were afraid that we were dressed to light (we didn’t bring winter jackets) but luckily a good sweater and a rain jacket was all we needed.
+We were afraid that we were dressed too light (we didn’t bring winter jackets) but luckily a good sweater and a rain jacket were all we needed.
 During this trip, all the different seasons passed by Summer in Las Vegas, Spring in Des Moines, Autumn in Yellowstone, and a little bit of Winter in Grand Teton.

-Because Autumn season is also bear season we didn’t dare to do hikes in pine forests.
+Because the Autumn season is also bear season we didn’t dare to do hikes in pine forests.
 Although we bought bear spray, and luckily never had to use it, we were too scared to try some hikes in these areas.
 But we still managed to do some beautiful hikes while we were there.

 Dubois – Island Park